 How testing has evolved as a domain since you’ve started?

-There are also a more apparent separation between what we can automate and what requires manual testing.
-If a task is repeatable we automate it and writing these automated tests is a challenge in its own rights.
+There is also a more apparent separation between what we can automate and what requires manual testing.
+If a task is repeatable, we automate it, and writing these automated tests is a challenge in its own rights.
 This separation is now a lot more noticeable and orderly.

-At what stage the product development process, do testers join in?
+At what stage of the product development process, do testers join in?

 What are you looking for when recruiting new people to your teams?

-How does the onboarding process for new tester look like at Spyrosoft?
+What does the onboarding process for new testers look like at Spyrosoft?

 Project Manager is responsible for the first stage of the onboarding process at Spyrosoft.
 They tell new employees about our business, the team structure and where to find its members – not all of them are working in the office.
 Our clients also join in in this phase – our collaboration is close, so they usually call new team members in the first few days as they want to see and get to know them.
 I often joke that these conversations are the harder ones as there’s a lot of small talks [laughs].